miyamok/epsilonproofchecker/README.md

 The outcome consists of 170 lines, and would be hard without relying on the proof transformation, although there can be a clever way to make a shorter proof.

 On the other hand, it is also possible to make use of an external automated theorem prover.
-For this moment, the epsilon proof assistant supports Microsoft's z3 (https://github.com/Z3Prover/z3).
+For this moment, the epsilon proof assistant supports automation for predicate calculus due to Microsoft's z3 (https://github.com/Z3Prover/z3).
-It should be properly installed and be avaialble from your command line via command z3.
+Microsoft's z3 is supposed to be installed and be avaialble from your command line via a command z3.
 ```
 % z3 -version
 Z3 version 4.12.3 - 64 bit